 James Rigby was one of my great grandfathers.
 He died five years before I was born, so I never knew him, but both my parents did.
+Following the death of his wife, he moved into 14 William Street with his sister, my granny.

 His bread and butter work was painting and decorating, but he was a skilled signwriter.
 He could also produce the fancy paint effects called scumbling, where a varnish is used to simulate various wood grains, skilfully enough that my dad, a time-served joiner, had to look carefully to check whether it was real wood or not.